jordanyeo2001/IDAssignment2/README.md

 This feature is to show a small animation of the button the user is hovering.

 <h2>Features Left to Implement</h2>
+A form that send information to email.
+Background image change based on the weather.

 <h2>Technologies Used</h2>
 <a href="https://html.com/">HTML</a>